 I’ve developed a mom mentality.
 I have become my worst fear.
 I have become one of those moms who doesn’t want to leave their children with a new sitter.
 I hear them in the other room and I want to pull up the nanny cam, just to make sure they aren’t being ignored.

 Tuesday night, I went to my creative writing course.
 Before I left, I made sure to walk the backup sitter through the bedtime routine.
-After showing her where LB’s bottles are and which books to read to BB at bedroom, I left the backup sitter and my Day-Sons and went to class.
+After showing her where LB’s bottles are and which books to read to BB at bed, I left the backup sitter and my Day-Sons and went to class.
 I had mom remorse.
 But when I crept back into the house later that night, I snuck into both of their rooms and watched their sleeping faces.
 I looked forward to seeing them the next morning.

 Each evening the backup sitter has come to relieve me for a few hours.
 I usually spent that time in the bedroom, but after 45 minutes or so I started to miss the boys.
 I have fallen into the role of full-time mom, but I have had lots of help.
 Besides the backup sitter, I’ve had help from Grandma and Grandpa Bear.
 All week, we took turns going to dinner.
 But last night they invited me to join them at the Biltmore.
 We stayed out later than we intended and when we got home close to 9, both boys were wide awake and running around the house.
 I became an annoyed mom.
 They were in their same clothes.
 They weren’t given a bath and they didn’t have their pajamas on.
 But they were happy, safe and clearly tired.
 They were both ready for sleep.